 As with most professional esports players, dapr is also a streamer and content creator on both Twitch and YouTube.

 Dapr is appropriately named because of his dapper playstyle.
 He is an extremely smart player who has brought the Sentinels to victory because of his finesse and high impact kills.

 If you want to emulate his duelist plays, then the first thing you must know are dapr’s Valorant sensitivity & settings.
 You don’t exactly have to apply every setting, but it can really give you a good idea why he plays a certain way.
-Of course, we will also help you with that part through this article.

 |Settings Name||Dapr’s Crosshair Settings|

 |Outer Line Offset||0|

 Dapr’s crosshair is rather small, and we wouldn’t exactly call it the average among pros, but it actually looks and feels kind of good all things considered.